Alex9932/rgengine/resources/README.md

 ## RESOURCES

-The not all files under this directory are NOT under MIT license, but other licenses.
+The all files under this directory are NOT under MIT license, but other licenses.
 If you want to use them in your work, get original archive file, read readme, and follow their licenses.